Singleton Bounds for Entanglement-Assisted Classical and Quantum Error Correcting Codes: Problem Setting

 Following \cite[Ch.~25]{wildebeast}, we begin by defining the task of hybrid classical and quantum communication via a noisy channel, i.e.~a linear completely positive and trace preserving (cptp) map $\cN:\cL(A)\rightarrow\cL(B)$, assisted by entanglement, in the one-shot setting and allowing for a certain (small) decoding error.
 Here, $A$ and $B$ are complex Hilbert spaces associated to the quantum systems of sender and receiver, which for convenience we will throughout assume to be of finite dimension; $\cL(A)$ is the space of all linear operators (matrices) on $A$, and likewise for $B$.

 We consider a general entanglement-assisted classical and quantum communication setup as in Fig.~\ref{fig:problem_setup}.
 We have communicating agents, a sender \emph{Alice} and a receiver \emph{Bob}.
 Apart from the channel $\cN$, they start with (a) a shared entangled quantum state $\ph_i^{T_A T_B}$ of $E_1=S(\ph_i^{T_A})$ \emph{ebits}, (b) a quantum channel capable of transmitting $Q_1$ \emph{qubits}, (c) a classical channel capable of transmitting $C_1$ \emph{cbits}.
 Using encoding and decoding operations, they wish to achieve (a) transfer of $Q_2$ \emph{qubits} of quantum information, (b) transfer of $C_2$ \emph{cbits} of classical information, and (c) regeneration of $E_2=S(\ph_f^{T_A'})$ \emph{ebits} of shared entanglement in the form of a shared state $\ph_f^{T_A'T_B'}$.
+This results in a net transfer of $Q = Q_2 -Q_1$ \emph{qubits}, $C = C_2 - C_1$ \emph{cbits} on using up of $E = E_1 - E_2$ \emph{ebits}.
 The entire diagram, defined by the maps $\cD$ and $\cE$ is called an \emph{entanglement-assisted classical and quantum error correcting code (EACQ code) of error $\epsilon$ for the channel $\cN$}.
 We speak simply of an EACQ code if the error is implied to be $\epsilon=0$.
-Furthermore, for an $n$-partite input system $A \equiv A^n=A_1\ldots A_n$ we say that an EACQ code has minimum distance $d$ if it has error $\epsilon=0$ for the following \emph{block erasure channel}, which uniformly randomly erases $d-1$ out of $n$ of the system $A_i$:
+Furthermore, for an $n$-partite input system $A^n=A_1\ldots A_n$ composed of $A_j$ that are all $q$-dimensional Hilbert spaces, we say that an EACQ code has minimum distance $d$ if it has error $\epsilon=0$ for the following \emph{block erasure channel}, which uniformly randomly erases $d-1$ out of $n$ of the system $A_i$: